-Lemon Raspberry Tiramisu Parfaits put my fresh twist everyone’s favorite dessert.
-The parfaits are perfect for parties, holidays, showers or anytime you need a dessert with “Wow!” factor.
+These gorgeous Lemon Raspberry Tiramisu Parfaits put my fresh twist everyone’s favorite dessert—tiramisu.
+The individual parfaits are perfect for parties, holidays, showers or anytime you need a dessert recipe with “Wow!” factor.

-I came up with the dessert years ago when one of my nieces got married and I needed to make a “show stopping” dessert for her bridal shower.
-This Lemon Raspberry Tiramisu has been a family favorite ever since.
+I came up with this dessert years ago, when one of my nieces got married and I needed to make a “show stopping” dessert for her bridal shower.
+These Lemon Raspberry Tiramisu Parfaits have been a family favorite ever since.

-At the time, I was serving them at a spring/summer luncheon filled with fun young bridesmaids and, of course, the “Mom-in-Laws-to-be.”
-But, since that time, my family and friends have requested the parfaits for all kinds of events like Christmas buffets (the red berries are GOR-geous!), black-tie dinners and even my parent’s “big number” anniversaries.
+The first time I served this dessert, I was serving them for a spring/summer luncheon with fun young bridesmaids and, of course, the “Mom-in-Laws-to-Be.”
+Since that time, my family and friends have requested the parfaits for all kinds of events like Christmas buffets (the red berries are GOR-geous!), New Year’s Eve Buffets, black-tie dinners and even my parent’s “big number” anniversaries.

 You may have seen these Lemon Raspberry Tiramisu Parfaits the first time I shared them on MothersNiche.com.
-I was a contributor there last year but, I feel like these little cuties need to come home, here, to Everyday Southwest so that I can share them with you.
+I was a contributor there a few years ago but, I feel like these little cuties need to come home, here, to Everyday Southwest so that I can share them with you.

 Originally, I served the Lemon Raspberry Tiramisu in the traditional way—layered in a pan, cut into squares and plated with a drizzle of raspberry sauce.
 But, I realized how beautiful the lady fingers look when you cut them and the beautiful, berry red juice surrounds the white center.
 Kind of “artsy” don’t you think?
 So, I started serving the desert as a parfait instead.